 Tackling anti-social behaviour is critical to building public confidence and if not tackled can blight the lives of people living within communities.
 Dealing with anti-social behaviour remains a key priority for us.

-West Yorkshire Police works in partnership with local authorities and is increasingly the involvement of our communities to tackle priorities that are associated with anti-social behaviour.
+West Yorkshire Police works in partnership with local authorities and is increasing the involvement of our communities to tackle priorities that are associated with anti-social behaviour.

 We have recognised the need for Neighbourhood Policing to be closely integrated with Neighbourhood Management to seek long term solutions to anti-social problems.
 This has resulted in success and a continued determination to make use of the extensive powers to make neighbourhoods safer.